koscew/Metis_Module5_Unsupervised_Learning_Project/project_proposal.md

 #### Question/need:
 I am going to use comments from board game players on [Board Game Geek](https://boardgamegeek.com/) to build unsupervised learning models to do analysis and topic modeling and build a recommendation system problem for board players to find the board games they like.

 >* What is the framing question of your analysis, or the purpose of the model/system you plan to build?
 >* Who benefits from exploring this question or building this model/system?

 #### Data Description:
 * Dataset:
-  * I planned to scrape 40 over-500-character comments per game of Top 500 board games on [Board Game Geek](https://boardgamegeek.com/).
+  * I planned to scrape 40 over-500-character comments randomly per game of Top 1000 board games on [Board Game Geek](https://boardgamegeek.com/).
 However, there were less than 40 comments with more than 500 characters for some games.
-The final dataset contained total 19,868 data points.
+The final dataset contained total 38,478 data points.

 * An individual sample/unit (total 32 columns):
 	object\_id, username, rating, comment,